RavensbourneWebMedia/UX-design/sessions/session-06.md

 2. Describe another 2 user journeys (success and failure scenarios)

+### 2. Blog about this film

-2. Watch [The Internet's Own Boy](http://www.bbc.co.uk/iplayer/episode/b051wkry/storyville-20142015-11-the-internets-own-boy), a documentary which explores the life of Aaron Swartz, an activist for social justice and political organising on the internet, and the circumstances that led to his early death.
+Watch [The Internet's Own Boy](http://www.bbc.co.uk/iplayer/episode/b051wkry/storyville-20142015-11-the-internets-own-boy), a film about Aaron Swartz: wiz-kid, co-founder of Reddit and activist for social justice and freedom of information.

+Heads up!
+This will be available on BBC iPlayer until the **4th of March 2015**, so you better watch it before then.

+Questions that may guide your blog post (in no particular order):

+* How do you feel about freedom of information?
+* What do you think constitutes *digital theft*?
+* How do you feel about [Net Neutrality](http://www.vox.com/cards/network-neutrality/whats-network-neutrality)?
+* If you had magical powers, would you use them for good or to make you mountains of cash?